-- You can customize your browser as secure as you want.
+- You can customize your browser as securely as you want.

 - It has built-in Crypto Wallets.

-- I like that it shows how many scripts were blocked and time saved.
+- I like that it shows how many scripts were blocked and the time saved.

-- It has Brave Rewards program.
+- It has a Brave Rewards program.
 You can support your favorite sites with Brave Rewards.

 - Load pages 2x faster on desktop and up to 8x faster on mobile.

-Brave’s cryptocurrency – Basic Attention Token (or BAT) allows anonymously to pay publishers for their content by sending them micro-payments and get a percentage of it back.houston digital agency
+Brave’s cryptocurrency – Basic Attention Token (or BAT) allows anonymously to pay publishers for their content by sending them micro-payments and getting a percentage of it back.Houston digital agency

 3. Mozilla Firefox